AndreyGeonya/img-bfs/README.md

 Property <i>pixel</i> contains information about visited pixel: coordinates and color (rgba).

 Function <i>stop</i> stops search.
-Useful if you found a pixel which was needed and want to stop search.
+Useful if you found a pixel which was needed and you want to stop search.

 Function <i>skip</i> skips neighbors.
 When you call this function all neighbors of the visited pixel won't be added to the processing queue.
 Useful if you found a boundary pixel of the shape, but you want to continue search within the shape without going beyond its boundaries.